 Define the melting point of ghee

 At room temperature, ghee is generally found in semi-liquid form.
-Seventy-six degrees Fahrenheit (or 32.4° Celsius) is the actual melting point of grass-fed cow ghee.
-Once ghee or clarified butter reaches this temperature, it starts melting.
+Once ghee or clarified butter reaches the typical range of 31–36°C (87.8–96.8°F), it starts melting.
 That’s called the melting point of ghee.
-If we compare the butter melting point with ghee, it is 32 to 35 °C (90 to 95 °F).

 Define ghee smoking point

 Higher smoking point of ghee is healthy feature for high-temperature cooking, which keeps ghee stable against the flame.
-The stable feature of ghee is useful and responsible for differnt health benefits.
+The stable feature of ghee is useful and responsible for different health benefits.

 The benefit of high smoking point of ghee

-Remember, only pure ghee clarified butter provides a high smoke point.
-If the ghee contains impurities, it won’t offer the same smoking point as high as pure ghee.
+Remember, only premium quality ghee clarified butter provides a high smoke point.
+If the ghee contains impurities, it won’t offer the same smoking point as high as ghee.

 The natural reasons for ghee melting